 - Interest rates are higher for private loans.
 The current interest rate for federal student loans is fixed at 2.75%.
 For private loans, the interest rates will be significantly higher.
 Interest rates for private student loans can range from around 3.39% to 14.5%, with an average of 7.64%.
 While federal student loans will come with an origination fee of 1.057%, private loans’ interest rate will more than dwarf that cost.
 The interest on private student loans will also begin to accrue immediately and does not stop until repayment.

 - Private loans are more strict on repayment.
-In the case of federal student loans, federal debt collectors will have the option to bypass courts and directly seize tax refunds or garnish wages, but private student loans offer less wiggle room on repayment.
+In the case of federal student loans, federal debt collectors will have the option to bypass courts and directly seize tax refunds or perform wage garnishment, but private student loans offer less wiggle room on repayment.

 Federal student loans offer broad ranges of deferral and forbearance options that can pause payments and even reduce them.
 Federal borrowers are able to apply for economic hardship, which can defer repayment for up to three years.
 Private lenders are much less likely to offer programs such as these.